Klemen1337/wScratchPad/README.md

 # wScratchPad.js

-A jQuery plugin to mimic a scratch card or pad behaviour.
+A plugin to mimic a scratch card or pad behaviour.
 Allowing you to scratch off an overlay as either a color or image.

 * [View the wScratchPad demo](http://wscratchpad.websanova.com)
 * [Download the lastest version of wScratchPad](https://github.com/websanova/wScratchPad/tags)